2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Located in the northwest corner of South America, Colombia has a rich and complex geography that is shaped by three exuberant branches of the Andes mountain range system and lined by both the Atlantic and Pacific oceans.
 With more than 50 million citizens, Colombia has the second-largest population in South America and is Latin America’s oldest and most stable democracy.
 Colombia is a free market economy with major commercial and investment ties to countries around the world, including the United States.

-Colombia is a paradigmatic example of a middle-income economy, and although highly dependent on fossil fuels for national income, it is poised to transition towards a carbon-neutral and circular economy which could become a replicable example for other developing countries.
-Colombia's ecosystemic, economic, social, and cultural diversity offers an engaging setting for research projects that seek to find solutions to the largest global challenges of our times.
+Colombia is a paradigmatic example of a middle-income economy, while still significantly reliant on fossil fuels for national revenue, is actively advancing policies to transition toward a carbon-neutral, circular, and biodiversity-centered economy which could become a replicable example for other developing countries.
+Colombia's diversity –ecosystemic, economic, social, and cultural– offers an engaging setting for research projects that seek to find solutions to the largest global challenges of our times.
+This evolving landscape—combined with Colombia’s rich territorial plurality, institutional openness, and pressing development challenges—creates a fertile environment for applied research, interdisciplinary collaboration, and high-impact scholarly engagement across multiple fields.

-A remarkable location for biodiversity, sustainable development, and peace studies
+A remarkable location for biodiversity, transformative energy innovation and bioeconomy

-Colombia has always been a preferred destination for students and scholars from around the world conducting research or being interested in biodiversity and sustainable development.
-As the second most biodiverse country in the world, Colombia opens numerous possibilities for academic visitors to engage and expand their knowledge.
+Colombia has always been a preferred destination for students and scholars from around the world conducting research or interested in biodiversity and sustainable development.
+As the third most biodiverse country in the world, Colombia opens numerous possibilities for academic visitors to expand their knowledge.
 Colombia houses an unparalleled diversity of natural environments ranging from plains and deserts to high mountains, snowy peaks, Amazonian jungle, and Pacific and Caribbean coastlines— each with its own set of unique fauna and flora.
-Thus, Colombia provides the perfect context for adventurous researchers aiming to engage in research in distinct ecologies, and who wish to establish networks with local communities.
+Thus, it provides the perfect context for adventurous scholars aiming to engage in research on distinct ecologies and establish networks with local communities.

 A diversified and connected system of higher education

 In recent years, Colombia has made education a top priority in the country’s economic and social development and has invested more resources in this sector than in any other area.
-Colombia is a country that has made great efforts to offer inclusive and quality education for all by implementing policies that have increased the number of hours that children attend school, ensured access to education for children of younger ages, and strengthened the bridge into higher education settings.
+Colombia has made great efforts to offer inclusive and high-quality education for all by implementing policies that increase school hours for children, ensure access to education for younger children, and strengthen the transition into higher education.
 The country has also focused on increasing access to higher education for vulnerable and marginalized populations and investing in improving teacher training and development.

-Colombia has a growing and diverse higher education system, composed of over 381 higher education institutions, offering 2,825 master’s programs and 449 doctoral programs.
-Colombian higher education institutions have been innovating their programs and procedures in order to attract more foreign scholars and students.
+Colombia has a growing and diverse higher education system, composed of 305 active higher education institutions offering over 16,500 academic programs with Qualified Registry across all levels of tertiary education.
+The system includes more tan 400 active doctoral programs concentrated primarily in Bogotá, Antioquia, and Valle del Cauca.
+Of these institutions, between 70-80 count with Institutional High-Quality Accreditation, while approximately 1,900 programs hold High-Quality Accreditation, representing excellence in academic quality.
+Colombian higher education institutions have been innovating their programs and procedures to attract more foreign scholars and students.
 The National Ministry of Education and its allies, MinCiencias and ICETEX, have invested heavily in advancing the installed capacities of Colombia's higher education system to improve the research and teaching on their campuses.

-Furthermore, the nationwide initiative “Colombia Challenge your Knowledge” (CCYK), which is led by the top universities in the country, has been analyzing and implementing the best internationalization practices in order to attract more international visitors.
+Furthermore, the nationwide networks “Colombia Challenge your Knowledge” (CCYK), which is led by the top universities in the country, and Red Colombiana para la Internacionalización, RCI have been analyzing and implementing the best internationalization practices in order to attract more international visitors.

 Colombia’s bet on Science, Technology, and Innovation

-The Territorial Ecosystems of Science, Technology, and Innovation (CT&I), established by MinCiencias, also provide a framework for development in the different regions of Colombia.
-By integrating the regions' specific needs into strategic investment projects, competitive production areas, and development initiatives, the Department Councils of CT&I have played a key role in the alignment of regional initiatives and the goals and policies of science, technology, and innovation in the country.
+The Territorial Ecosystems of Science, Technology, and Innovation (CT&I, by its acronym in Spanish), established by MinCiencias, also provides a framework for development in the different regions of Colombia.
+By integrating the regions' specific needs into strategic investment projects, competitive production areas, and development initiatives, the Department Councils of CT&I have played a key role in the alignment of regional initiatives and national goals and policies of science, technology, and innovation.

 The host institution and local partners can be of great help to U.S. grantees to better prepare for their experience and cultural adaptation.
-Selected grantees are encouraged to discuss issues related to the local context, lifestyle, and culture with their hosts in the months prior to their arrival in order to better manage their expectations and gain a deeper understanding of everyday life in their cities of placement.
-Along these lines, scholars are also encouraged to reach out to the International Office of their host institution, which can provide insightful specific orientation and additional resources.
+Selected grantees are encouraged to discuss issues related to the local context, lifestyle, and culture with their hosts in the months before their arrival to better manage their expectations and gain a deeper understanding of everyday life in their cities of placement.
+Along these lines, grantees are also encouraged to reach out to the International Office of their host institution, which can provide insightful specific orientation and additional resources.

 Plan any in-country trips in advance.
 Please note that all domestic and international travel during the grant period in Colombia, including fieldwork trips, must be approved by the Fulbright Commission.